 in December 2009, Germany organized a big party to celebrate the fall of the Berlin Wall to commemorate the 20-year anniversary of this historic moment in German history.
 This night was called the “Festival of Freedom.”

-This most memorable moment of this celebration was when 1,000 big domino blocks, each over 2.5 meters (8 ft 2 in) tall, were lined up in the place where the wall used to be and toppled as a metaphor of the fall of the real wall.
+The most memorable moment of this celebration was when 1,000 big domino blocks, each over 2.5 meters (8 ft 2 in) tall, were lined up in the place where the wall used to be and toppled as a metaphor for the fall of the real wall.